NewbieCoder10/fantasy-football-stats/README.md

 user to use Google Sign-In to access the app.
 Also I have the main-fragment that the user will be able to click on the team or player tab and print the information of the team or the player.
 I need to make sure that the app is able to communicate with the information that the user is entering.
 As it is known so far, there are no bugs within my app.
+I am trying to get the app to where, I can click on the players tab and have players shown.

 * I could possible work on the colors if I decide to change them, although I do like the